abd0-omar/cv-resume/resume.typ

 #resume-item[
   - Implemented a Newsletter's api in Rust using axum framework and PostgreSQL with Docker and Github Actions.
-  - Wrote extensive unit/integration tests for the api.
+  - Wrote extensive unit/integration tests for the api and added logging and metrics.
 ]

 #resume-entry(